Community

 Salt Lake City Bouldering World Cup

 It’s been a funny old time of it in the competition climbing world – the lucky athletes who has qualified for the Olympics have been working hard, training long hours in the hopes that the Games will go ahead.
-As for the rest – with the Olympics delayed a year, they haven’t been able to put the disappointment of not qualifying behind them yet and are stuck in some sort of limbo.

 The good news is the 2021 season is back up and running, with the first event a few weeks ago in Switzerland going off without a hitch.
 GB didn’t send athletes there for a variety of reasons, but they did send a team to Salt Lake City in the US and that meant we finally got an idea of where our home favourites are in terms of form.